 Community Program Partner

 The Technology For Independent Living Program acts as one part of the rehabilitation team for a person living with a high level physical disability.
-Not only do we work closely with our clients, but we also work closely with GF Strong Rehabilitation Centre, community health centres, and similar agencies throughout the province, to provide the best services available to our clients.
+Not only do we work closely with our members, but we also work closely with GF Strong Rehabilitation Centre, community health centres, and similar agencies throughout the province, to provide the best services available to our members.

 Technology For Living Peer Group